International Trainees & Scholars

 Eligibility Requirements

-- Official TOEFL scores, taken within the last 2 years, are required for all students from medical schools where English is not the language of instruction.
-A minimum score of 100 on the TOEFL is required.
+• Official TOEFL (iBT) score, taken within the last 2 years, with minimum score of 100.
 The required breakdown is as follows: Reading 25; Listening 25; Speaking 25 (26 is preferred); Writing 25.

 To complete the application below you must meet ALL of the following criteria: